WorkOfStan/mycms/README.md

 Note that `dist` folder contains the starting MyCMS based project deployment and testing runs through `dist` as well, so for development, the environment has to be set up for `dist` as well.

+Note: running `vendor/bin/phpunit` from root will result in using MyCMS classes from the root Classes even from `mycms/dist/Test`.
+While running `vendor/bin/phpunit` from `dist` will result in using MyCMS classes from the `dist/vendor/godsdev/mycms/classes`.
 # How does Friendly URL works within Controller

 [SEO settings details including language management in `dist` folder](dist/README.md#seo)